jubnl/python_CRUD/README.md

     - `limit` (optional)        : Integer that limit how many rows we want to query.
     - `offset` (optional)       : Integer that will set an offset to the query. limit parameter is required to set an offset.

 - `return_object` (opional) : If set to True, will return an object.
 Each attribute correspond to a row.
-Attribute's name is `instance.result_n` n corresponding to the index of the row.
+Attribute's name is `instance.row_n` n corresponding to the index (starting from 0) of the row.

 ##### Return
 The function returns either a list of dictionaries that contains the query's result or an object if `return_object` is set to True or a pymysql.Error or a pymysql.Warning.